 The Three sons of Wilhelm von Mels make up for the three lineages of the Colloredo family:

 Line I after Asquino dies out in 1738 with Maria Antonia who married Montecuculi.
 Although mentionable members are Ludwig who was Minister to Emperor Rudolf II in 1380 and Lelio who was a brave participant in the Battle of Lepanto in 1571, Lelio and his brothers Friedrich and Ludwig were given the rights to the name Colloredo-Waldsee by Rudolf II in order to preserve and remember the name Waldsee which was now extinct on the male side.Hieronymus was the first Imperial Count and governor of Silesia around 1630.
 Probably one of the most well kown figures of the family and in this line is Rudolf, commander (General Field Marshall) and Grand Prior of the knights of Malta in Bohemia, lord of the manor to the castle Opocno which he purchased in 1635.
 He was commander in the Battle of Mantua and Lützen where he lost his Leg and suffered a head injury.
 Nevertheless he recovered well and managed to defend the old city of Prague successfully against the Swedes.
 He made outstanding contributions to Prague and even served as Governor there until his death in 1657.
 He also built the Schönborn palace in Prague between 1643 and 1656 which had an interesting detail, the flight of steps leading to the first garden terrace were built with a special incline to enable Rudolf to ride into his palace on horseback!
-Later the palace was inherited by the Schönborn family which is the reason for its present name it should not be confused with the Palais Colloredo-Mansfeld which was built later near the Charles bridge.
+Later the palace was inherited by the Schönborn family which is the reason for its present name it should not be confused with the Palais Colloredo-Mansfeld built in 1735 near the Charles bridge.
 However Karl Johann Schönborn sold the palace and today it serves as Embassy to the United States.
 Rudolf is the ancestor of the " Bohemian "Colloredos even though he was childless, but his chosen heir was in the family namely Hieronymus IV from the Vicardo (Weikhard) line.

 Line II , after Vicardo (Weikhard): Due to the sons of one of his descendants namely Ferdinand (ca 1670) the branch with Hieronymus IV is split for the first time into a "Bohemian" and with Rudolf I. into an "Austrian" branch (c.
 1880 extinct)the latter retains a strong connection to the Habsburg's who also controlled Tuscany in those days.
 Mentionable is Fabricius who was Governor of Siena in 1600, Marchese di Santa Sofia.
 Fabius Archbishop of Lucca in 1700 and Ascanius (1850)was a general in the battle of Königsgreatz (Hradec Kralove)